Summer Application Resources

 - Begin applying for your visa; if necessary.

-All students applying to GU summer programs should have a cumulative GPA of at least 2.7, unless the program requires a higher GPA.
+All students applying to GU summer programs should be in good academic and disciplinary standing.
 Additional program requirements can be found on each program’s webpage.
-Students whose GPA is currently below a 2.7 are encouraged to speak with an OGE advisor early in the process to learn about their options for summer study abroad and to inquire about the Eligibility Addendum form (see below).
+Students whose GPA is currently below a 2.5 are encouraged to speak with an OGE advisor early in the process to learn about their options for summer study abroad and to inquire about the Eligibility Addendum form (see below).

 Additionally, applicants are expected to be in good academic standing at Georgetown University or their home university.
 Students must maintain a strong, consistent academic record and meet the academic standards set forth by the University.
 Students are not eligible to participate in a study abroad program while on active academic probation.